-- Understand fundamentals of digital image processing 1. - Taste of the applications of the theories of image processing algorithms 2. - Useful skill base that would allow them to carry out further study should they be interested 3. and to work in the field
+This Course will enable students to: 1.
+Understand fundamentals of digital image processing 2.
+Taste of the applications of the theories of image processing algorithms 3.
+Useful skill base that would allow them to carry out further study should they be interested and to work in the field